“If I had asked people what they wanted, they would have said faster horses.”

 Trams are beneficial for the environment:

-With technological improvements and changes, most trams in the world still use the electrical power fed by a pantograph sliding on an overhead line or operate on battery power.
+With technological improvements and changes, most trams in the world still use the electrical power fed by a pantograph sliding on an overhead line or operating on battery power.
 Both these methods do not produce any pollution at the point of use.

 As per a study, after walking and cycling, Trams are the most efficient in energy efficiency as there are no tail-pipe emissions.
 They consume 0.91 megajoules per passenger-kilometer traveled, closely followed by bus which consumes 0.92 megajoules.